"When the student is ready, the teacher appears."

 Signs of the Extremist shadow:

-- You confuse arrogance with autonomy.
+- We confuse arrogance with autonomy.

 The Extremist tells himself he's thinking for himself.
 Underneath lies fear—of vulnerability, of being wrong, of the humility that real learning requires.